buomsoo-kim/buomsoo-kim.github.io/about.md

 * ```Deep Learning```
 * ```Reinforcement Learning```
 * ```Data Visualization```
+* ```Text Analytics```
 * ```Web```

-The aim of this web page is to organize and share my works from research, lectures, and projects. **Anyone is welcome to use and contribute to materials exhibited in this page. **
+The aim of this web page is to organize and share my works from research, lectures, and projects. <strong>Anyone is welcome to use and contribute to materials exhibited in this page. </strong>

 Also, I am an avid reader of (Evolutionary) Biology and Philosophy.
 My favorite authors are Richard Dawkins and Karl R. Popper.